openshift/enhancements/enhancements/machine-api/machine-health-checking.md

 will be paused as soon as this annotation exists.
 However, its value can be for used for syncing between multiple parties which want to use the annotation.

+### User Stories
+- I want my worker machines to be remediated when the backed node has `ready=false` or `ready=Unknown` condition for more than 10m.
+- I want remediation to temporary short-circuit if the 40% or more of the targets of this pool are unhealthy at the same time.
+- I want no remediation to happen while my cluster is upgrading its machines / nodes.

 ### Implementation Details

 #### MachineHealthCheck CRD